AnmolVerma404/Layer-4-and-Layer-7-Load-Balancer/README.md

 - Present in Layer 4 os OSI Model
 - Do not have the ability to read data, therefore no caching and data related suff.
-  - Since we don't know the data no meaningfull cache can be stored and it will be total wastage.
+  - Since we don't know the data no meaningfull cache can be stored and it will be a total wastage.
 - The LB just know who the client is and where are the server and it just forward our request with maintaining the same TCP connection.
 - From Cliend to Load Balancer (Reverse Proxy) and from there to server, with just one TCP connection